 EKG Baseline

-Craig County Rescue - EMS provides citizens of Craig County with a baseline EKG on request.
+Craig County Rescue - EMS provides citizens of Craig County with a baseline EKG free of charge on request.
+Craig County Rescue will then store this data (with your permission) to be used in the future should it be needed.

 Collecting a baseline EKG (electrocardiogram) is an important part of patient care for paramedics.
 An EKG is a test that measures the electrical activity of the heart and can help to diagnose a variety of cardiovascular conditions.
 By collecting a baseline EKG, paramedics have a reference point to compare to future EKGs, which can help to identify any changes in the heart's electrical activity.